cryptedx/copilot-orchestra/README.md

 - **Node.js 18+** (Optional) - Only required if using MCP elicitation feature
   - For building and running the MCP server
-  - Enables inline user feedback without breaking conversation flow
+  - Enables MCP elicitation via native UI prompts without breaking conversation flow

 ## Installation